-How trusts have helped in the past and can help now.
+How trusts have helped in the past and may help you 2now.

 Trusts were well established in Roman law in terms of “testamentary trusts” created by Wills.
 An example of this are the Protective Property Trusts.
 The concept of “inter vivos trusts” which can be set up and used while the donor is still alive was developed by later common law jurisdictions and is the sort of Trust used in the Legacy Protection Plan Trusts.